VulnerabilityHistoryProject/vulnerabilities/CHORES.md

 - [ ] vhp: `rails data:clear data:all` does not break
 - [ ] vhp: `vhp` shepherd tools - any bugs or feature ideas?

-## Check for New Vulnerabilities
+## `vhp update` - check for New Vulnerabilities

 For each case study, look for new vulnerabilities.
-  * (Until we consolidate the `*-vulnerabilities` repos) Visit each vulnerability repo and check its instructions for getting new vulnerabilities
-  * Run any scripts that we have to get relevant bugs, fixes, code reviews, etc, or, run `vhp new` to create new YMLs just based on the CVE identifier
+  * For some studies, `vhp update` should be all you need.
+Start there.
+  * We haven't migrated ALL of the projects over to `vhp update` though, so you may need to dig through the old `*-vulnerabilities` repos to find a script that pulls new CVEs.
+  * Each of our update scripts are a little different in what gets updated - bug IDs, fix commits, etc.
   * If there were no new vulnerabilities recently, no need to do the other things

 ## Review PR backlog